 - Take online Tests & Quizzes

 Important Note on Tests & Quizzes: When taking a test, remain in one browser tab of Sakai.
 Do NOT open Sakai in additional browser tabs or windows.
 Doing so could cause you to lose your work.
 If you must access other parts of your course in Sakai, save and exit your test before navigating away.
-Then reopen the test to continue.
+Then reopen the test to continue and confirm your answers are saved.
 Don’t forget to submit when you have finished.

 Library Services for Distance Learning